keithbrown/generator/src/gen_erate/README.txt

 2  Prerequisites
 -----------------
 2.1  Machine setup
-  The build server is already configured to build generator.
+  The server svr-azt-eng-03 is already configured to build generator.
 The following steps only apply to new development machine setup.

 2.1.1  Applications